 The expenses of the Fund related to its operations, including regulatory filing fees, custodian fees, bank charges, legal fees, audit fees, director's fees, trustee fees and the cost of financial reporting are allocated between the classes as applicable.
 Each class bear separately any expense item that can be specifically attributed to such class.
 Common expenses are allocated on one of the following bases depending on the nature of the expense: the relative Net Asset Value of each class, or the relative amount of sales or redemptions of units and account activity of each class during any given period, or the relative number of investors in each class.
 Any transfer agent and administrative services provided by the Fund Manager are charged to the Fund and are included in the statement of comprehensive income.
-Total fund expenses for the year amounted to \$31,033 (2020: \$30,770) which was included in fund expenses payable of \$29,400 (2020: \$31,974) as at April 30, 2021.
+Total fund expenses for the year amounted to \$68,703 (2022: \$59,607) of which \$29,400 (2022: \$58,800) was payable as at April 30, 2023.